getsentry/sentry-docs/src/collections/_documentation/workflow/integrations/global-integrations/gitlab.md

     - This integration is available for organizations on the [Team, Business, or Enterprise plan](https://sentry.io/pricing/).
 - Who has permission to install this?
     - You must have both owner/manager permissions in Sentry and owner permissions in GitLab to successfully install this integration.
+- I'm using both GitLab on-premise and Sentry on-premise, and I get an error `Error Communicating with GitLab (HTTP 422): unknown error` when I try to use the integration.
+How can I fix this?
+    - By default, GitLab does not allow Hooks to communicate with the local private network, which prevents the integration with Sentry from working.
+To allow local network communication in GitLab, enable "Allow requests to the local network from hooks and services" on the `Admin -> Settings -> Network` page.